eiffel-community/community/PROJECT_LIFECYCLE.md

 - Close all PRs
 - Follow the instructions on https://docs.github.com/en/repositories/archiving-a-github-repository/archiving-repositories
 - Open a PR to in the [eiffel-community/eiffel-community.github.io](https://github.com/eiffel-community/eiffel-community.github.io) repository to remove it from [https://eiffel-community.github.io/community.html](https://eiffel-community.github.io/community.html)
-- Delete the google group: Leaving the google group can cause confusion on if the repository has maintainers or not.
+- Delete the Google group: Leaving the Google group can cause confusion on if the repository has maintainers or not.
 Removing the group makes this clear.
 - Delete the team under https://github.com/orgs/eiffel-community/teams Leaving the team can cause confusion on if the repository has maintainers or not.
 Removing the team makes this clear.
 - Open a PR in the [eiffel-community/community](https://github.com/eiffel-community/community) repository to update [PROJECTS.md#project-facts](./PROJECTS.md#project-facts)
 	- Marking the repository as archived
-	- Remove the Google Group link
+	- Remove the Google group link

 ## References